 4:30 to 7:30 p.m.

 This seven week certificate program will give you the crucial tools to help you shift from being an individual contributor to a manager who gets results.
 It can help managers and/or those on a management career path develop and enhance their management skills.
 Manager’s Toolbox is an interactive training program designed to provide managers with skills to increase their individual success and maximize the impact they have on their employees and organization.

 “The information is very beneficial and can easily be adapted to any situation.
 This program, as the program before, has enhanced my ability to communicate with upper management on “their level”.
 I better understand my own management style and changed where I needed to for the best results.
 These programs are worth every dime.
 To get this type of professional teaching from some of the BEST in their fields is incredible!”
-Tom Truman, Landscape Director, Catholic Diocese of Wichita
+Tom Truman, Landscape Director, Catholic Diocese of Wichita, Wichita, Kansas

 “I think that this program is valuable for new managers and experienced managers alike.
 This was a great program for me.
 I was looking to improve and gain some additional insight on several of these topics and I was not disappointed.
 The instructors were obviously well versed in their topics and passionate about building better leaders for the businesses.”
-Andy Titus, Inside Sales Manager, Walton’s Inc.
+Andy Titus, Inside Sales Manager, Walton’s Inc., Wichita, Kansas

-Leading From the Middle with Brian Rawson, MBA
+Leading from the middle with Brian Rawson, MBA

 Leading from the middle requires the ability to interpret your organization’s vision and goals.
 Effective managers learn to bridge employee needs with organizational goals.
 They understand why it is necessary for both the organization and its customers and employees to receive mutual benefits.
 Managers in the middle have the unique challenge of bridging team needs with upper management requirements.

-Attitude Changes Everything with Dotty Harpool, MBA
+Attitude changes everything with Dotty Harpool, MBA

 Your employees will automatically be drawn to a manager with a positive, “can-do” attitude.
 As a manager, you choose how you react to situations.
 You choose how people will affect your mood.
 And you choose how you treat and react to your employees and customers.
 Attitude changes how you respond to your day to day challenges.

-Organizing and Prioritizing Projects with DeAnn Sullivan, PMP
+Organizing and prioritizing projects with DeAnn Sullivan, PMP

 In today’s workplace the emphasis is on execution.
 Among other traits, solid execution depends on working on the right things, in the right order, with the appropriate investment of time, energy and resources.
 This session reminds and exposes you, the manager, to the basic tools of successful project execution.